 Therefore, bullying of any form will not be tolerated in entities of the Episcopal Diocese of Texas.
-Incidents of bullying that may occur shall be reported immediately to the head of the institution or to the Safe Church Ministry Office.
+Incidents of bullying that may occur must be reported immediately to the head of the entity or to the Safeguarding Minister.
 All reports will be taken seriously, will be investigated, and disciplinary action will be taken as deemed to be appropriate.
-In an ongoing effort to strengthen ministries and to protect those who serve as well as those who are served by these ministries, the following guidelines are recommended to our churches, schools and diocesan entities for social and electronic media usage.